-The quickest way to ruin a young shooter is to make their first forays into firing a gun scary, uncomfortable and pressure-filled.
+The quickest way to ruin deer hunting for kids is to make their first forays into firing a gun scary, uncomfortable and pressure-filled.
 To ensure your son or daughter develops a love for your favorite activity, follow these tips.

 It’s probably one of the most contentious and misunderstood decisions in all of shooting: What’s the best type of gun, caliber and gauge to start a young shooter with so they learn good marksmanship skills, maintain the highest level of safety and develop a lifetime love for the shooting sports?